Skip to content

 PEI offers one of the simplest and most valuable first-time buyer programs in Canada: a complete exemption from the property transfer tax.

-PEI normally charges a Real Property Transfer Tax of 1% of the greater of the purchase price or the assessed value.
-First-time home buyers are fully exempt from this tax.
+PEI normally charges a Real Property Transfer Tax of 1% of the greater of the purchase price or the assessed value (with a higher 2% rate on the portion of value exceeding $1,000,000, introduced April 28, 2025).
+First-time home buyers are fully exempt from this tax on qualifying purchases.

 Key details: